 We accept referrals for young people under the active care of GOSH ophthalmology.

-To seek a referral, please discuss your concerns with your child’s ophthalmology care team.
+If you would like to be referred, please discuss this with your child’s ophthalmology care team.
 They can refer to the Paediatric Psychology service.

 What happens next?

 You will receive a letter confirming we have received your referral followed by an appointment to offer an initial telephone call.
-We ask that young people over 10 children join for this call, if possible.
+If your child is over 10 years old, we ask that they join for this initial call, is possible.
 This will be an opportunity to get to know each other, gather information and decide if it would be helpful to have support from psychology at this stage.

-• We can offer face-to-face appointments at Great Ormond Street Hospital, virtual appointments, and can work collaboratively with families and liaise with schools if appropriate.
+- We can offer face-to-face appointments at GOSH as well as virtual appointments, and can work collaboratively with families and liaise with schools if appropriate.

-• For direct work with children, we would think together about preferences to meet with them individually, or with parents and aim to work creatively to engage them by integrating their interests as part of the work.
+- For direct work with children, we will think together about whether it is best to meet with them individually, or with their parents/carers.
+Our aim is to work creatively to engage children and young people by integrating their interests as part of the work.